fluxio/tim3bot/README.md

   $ createdb tim3bot
   ```
 1. Clone the repo and install the Node dependencies: `npm install`
+1. Create a new bot on Slack (we call ours "tim3bot").
 1. Set up your [environment](#environment)
 1. Start the server: `npm run start:watch`
 1. Navigate to http://localhost:4000